Who is eligible for the funding?

-The ROAAP Fund is available to any University of Illinois at Chicago faculty, researchers, staff, post-docs, and students.
+The ROAAP Fund is available to current University of Illinois at Chicago faculty, researchers, staff, post-docs, and students.

 ROAAP funds are available for articles to be published in scholarly peer-reviewed open access journals.
 Articles published in subscription-based journals, where for an additional fee the article can be made open access, do not qualify.
 Invited articles will not be covered by the fund.
 Articles resulting from research that was funded in whole or in part from (a) grant(s) are also not eligible.
 (See - "What if the research published in the article was grant-funded?" for more details.)

 The ROAAP fund covers:

-Funding will be distributed on a first-come, first-served basis.
+Funding is limited and will be distributed on a first-come, first-served basis.

 This fund is available only for articles where the research was not grant-funded.
 This includes articles reporting research funded by a gift or a grant from a granting agency, foundation, or other institution (including UIC itself) that allows granted funds to be used for article processing fees (whether or not the particular grant had budgeted for such fees and whether or not sufficient grant funds remain), and articles funded by an institution that itself pays article processing fees on behalf of the author (such as Wellcome Trust).

 In the case of an article with multiple authors, the UIC author may apply for the funding.

 Conditions of funding include:

 Use the ROAAP Application Form to fill out your request.
 The request will be reviewed for eligibility and the author will be informed whether it has been approved.

 Preferably, you should apply when your article has been accepted by the journal and the funds are needed.
 We will review your application and respond within 5 to 10 working days.
 Published articles are not eligible for reimbursement.